Using consistent, straight forward, and well thought out file names will help you and others make sense of your files.

 Files names are the fastest way to identify what is inside a file and how it differs from similar files.
 You should name your files based on important elements of your project such as:

 Consider how you want to track the files (i.e. chronologically, by location, by sample, etc.).
-This is the element that should be at the beginning of your file name as it will affect how the computer sorts and displays files.
+The most important elements should be at the start of your file names so that you can sort by these elements.

 Don't reinvent the wheel.
 Use existing standards whenever possible!
 This will make it easier for others to understand the file names.